nz-gravity/FQCP2026_GW_data_analysis/index.md

 \longrightarrow \text{checks} \longrightarrow \text{claim}.$$

 The notebooks progress by changing the data, response, and noise model—not by changing Bayesian logic.
-Their live-route cards use JupyterBook tabs to separate the in-room sequence from follow-up material.
+Their live-route cards use JupyterBook dropdowns to separate the in-room sequence from follow-up material.
 :::